lnx-search/lnx/lnx-page-store/README.md

 Unlike V1, this system is encrypted and has additional data integrity checks but at the cost of having an additional `40` bytes overhead per page for reserved space.

+###

+### TODO List:

+- page allocator system.
+- Think about how to do disk layout
+- Disk handlers

+What do we need in the page table?

+- Is allocated flags (bool)
+- PageId

+We should be eating our dog food, use the page system to store the header